 Activation captures the moment when a user first gets value from your product—usually the moment when that user first does the thing your product is built for them to do.
 The activation moment is often the customer’s first encounter with the work of the product team, who should ideally work to bring the user to this event (the “aha moment”) as quickly as possible.

 How it’s calculated: Divide the number of users who have performed the activation event by the total number of users who have interacted with your product.

 - Activation rate = Number of activated users/ Total number of users

 Retention describes your product’s ability to keep users engaged over a longer period of time.
 Of all the pirate metrics, retention is the one that most captures product-market fit.
+(Learn more about Product-Market Fit here!)
 In SaaS especially, retention rates tend to correlate highly with revenue.